temitope-benson/temitope-benson/README.md

 I'm a Mathematician, Data Scientist, and Computational Biologist.
 My work evolves developing mathematical models, machine learning models, customer and marketing analytics.
 I have more than 8 years of experience working as a data scientist, mathematician,  and learning & development consultant in banking, consulting, marketing, technology, and academia.

 I have a strong background in mathematics, machine learning, data science, spatial analysis, and statistics with experience in the payment technology industry, financial industry, Information technology, US goverment national laboratory, and academia.
-I am currently a data scientist and technology training manager at the leading payment industry company in the United States.
 Also, I am very open to research collaboration in Artificial Intelligence, mathematical modeling, and computational biology.

 ## How to reach me:
  📫  **temitopebenson@yahoo.com**